djm3622/fedrl/README.md

 ## TODO
 1. Implement the federated local training.
 It should train instances in parrellel on a single gpu.
+2. Figure out the weird glitch the agents are learning to avoid the dangerous states.
+Maybe remove it but it is interesting they are able to do it and it encourages more dangerous behaviour so possibly keep it.

 ## Case Study 1.1
 This case study looks at a federated DRL bandit problem.